 It’s time to get the vegan dog treats out!
 There’s something really special about sharing your home with a furry companion, and learning each other’s quirks.
-As I mentioned in my post about vegan dogs, not only can dogs thrive on plants, but it’s way better for the planet, and for the wallet.
+And did you know that dogs can also be vegan?
+Not only can dogs thrive on plants, but it’s way better for the planet, and for the wallet.

-It’s delish – I was scraping the bowl and licking my fingers at the end, and Kira loved both the raw dough and the baked cookie.
+It’s delish – I was scraping the bowl and licking my fingers at the end (which is why I made a version for humans!).
+Kira loved both the raw dough and the baked cookie.

 The ingredients are all natural and plant-based: I used whole oats, ground into a flour, homemade peanut butter (with peanuts and nothing else), banana, ground flaxseed (for Omega-3), some cinnamon and a touch of salt.
 These could be great as human treats too, with some added oil and sweetener.

 Peanut Butter Oat Dog Treats

 - Food processor

 - 2 cups oat flour (or whole oats, ground into flour in a food processor)

 - 1/3 cup peanut butter (no added sugar, salt or oil – just peanuts)

 - 1 large ripe banana (fresh or frozen)